Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: STATE PREPARATION

 \section{STATE PREPARATION}

-To see why the state preparation procedure of QCTSP is non-trivial, one should be noticed that the sequence of pairs $(X_j,\tau_j)$ can be entangled with each other for $1\le j\le n$.
+To understand why the state preparation procedure of QCTSP is non-trivial, one should notice that the sequence of pairs $(X_j,\tau_j)$ can be entangled with each other for $1\le j\le n$.
 Intuitively, the more the current state is influenced by past information, the more complicated gates and deeper circuits are needed.
 More precisely, the memory length of a given CTSP is defined as